-Read more about workshop structure and fee below.
+Read more about workshop structure, fee, and size under the schedule below.

 Fused Plastic Upcycling Workshop Information: